 Recently, one of our customers experienced this situation in production.
 In February, just before midterm exams, Thomas Jefferson University suffered a three-day server outage.
 During this time, Panopto’s automated recording software continued capturing all of the school’s lectures even though there was no connectivity to the server, and as a result, none of the valuable information covered in the lectures was lost.
 You can find out more about TJU’s experience in our case study.

 Find out more

 If your business or university is considering the use of a video platform, or you have questions about Panopto’s reliability and uptime features, we’d love to chat.
-Contact our team, or request a free trial of our software.
+Contact our team to request a free trial of our video software.